 What we offer

-Our site survey will identify those penetrations that need to be fire stopped and we will recommend the most appropriate solution and materials to be used, which in many cases will involve the use of an intumescent products to fill in the gaps.
+Our site survey will identify breaches that need to be reinstated and we will recommend the most appropriate tested and certified fire stopping products to be used, which in many cases will involve the use of intumescent products.

-Our team can work with contractors during a new build process to ensure all gaps are sufficiently sealed before the works are signed off.
-Alternatively, we can investigate existing compartments in older buildings and carry out remedial works to make sure the property meets the required safety standards.
+Our specialists can work with contractors during a new build process to ensure any breaches within the lines of compartmentation are sufficiently reinstated before the works are signed off.
+Alternatively, we can investigate existing compartments in older buildings and carry out remedial works to maintain the fire-resistance.

 Site surveys